skgrange/threadr/README.md

 # **threadr**

-**threadr** is a collection of R utility functions to link pieces of analysis together.
+**threadr** is a collection of R utility functions to link pieces of analysis together. **threadr** is not a focused, single-unit package, rather a collection of functions which I use to glue many processes together.

 ## To install: